A 33-year-old man who escaped from the back seat of a Cleburne County deputy's vehicle has been charged with theft of the handcuffs he was wearing.

 Long's last known address was in Quitman, according to the Cleburne County sheriff's office.

 Deputy Austin Miller stopped the Thunderbird because Long and the driver, Amy Rae Ford, 25, tried to hide their faces when they met Miller's car on Piney Creek Road near Rose Bud, according to the affidavit.
-Long and Ford both had warrants out for their arrests, according to the court document.
+Long and Ford both had warrants out for their arrest, according to the court document.

 During the arrest, Miller pulled his gun on Long because Long initially refused to show his hands and a knife was visible near his leg in the Thunderbird, according to the affidavit.